andresg9108/processpy/README.md

 </script>
 ~~~

-See how the first line indicates "<!-Route: temp2.html->", which tells this page which template to use, which in this case is "temp2.html".
-Now we run Command #1 for the last time and if all goes well, we will have two pages using two different templates.
+See how the first line ("<! - Route: temp2.html->") tells this page which template to use and in this case it is "temp2.html".
+Now we execute Command #1 for the last time and if all goes well we will have two pages using two different templates.

+**FROM HERE THE DOCUMENTATION IS UNDER REVIEW.**

 <span id="TheProcessSql"></span>
 ## The process sql ##